-Capstone liquid fuel microturbines have demonstrated emissions levels which meet the CARB 2010 standards for Heavy Duty Diesel Engines ("HDDE").
-Capstone is able to meet these extremely low emissions requirements using its lean premix combustion technology with no exhaust aftertreatment.
+Capstone's liquid fuel microturbines have demonstrated emissions levels which meet the CARB 2010 standards for Heavy Duty Diesel Engines ("HDDE").
+The liquid fuel microturbine is able to meet these extremely low emissions requirements using its lean premix combustion technology with no exhaust aftertreatment.
 Competitive reciprocating engine technologies require aftertreatment components that increase system cost, require frequent maintenance, and impact engine efficiency.
 Capstone's compressed natural gas ("CNG") fueled microturbines also meet extremely low emission standards, including the U.S. Environmental Protection Agency and CARB 2010 emissions requirements for On-Road HDDE for Urban Bus.
-Test emissions from our Natural Gas microturbines measured dramatically less than the emissions levels set forth by the CARB standard including NOx at 75% and CO at 96% less than the required levels.
-These microturbines are now certified by CARB and available for production in Fiscal 2016.
+Test emissions from our natural gas microturbines measured dramatically less than the emissions levels set forth by the CARB standard including NOx at 75% and CO at 96% less than the required levels.

-Capstone is expanding into the marine sector through collaboration with vessel owners, shipyards, and its marine OEM partner, Microturbine Marine Energy.
 Capstone's marine products can be used to provide hybrid electric marine propulsion, "hotel power," CHP, or CCHP.
-They are especially ideal for small- and mid-size commercial ships that travel inland waterways and emissions controlled areas (ECAs).
-A notable case study is the Deen Shipping's Argonon, where LNG fuels two C30 microturbines.
-Both units have been in operation since 2011 and have saved 25 tons of diesel equivalents per year, compared to conventional accommodation heating and chilling.
-Capstone has also been working with major marine certifying bodies (Lloyd's Register and DNV-GL) on Type Approval for its marine products, which is expected in 2015.
+They are especially ideal for small- and mid-size commercial ships that travel inland waterways and emissions controlled areas ("ECAs").
+Capstone has also working with major marine certifying bodies (Lloyd's Register and DNV-GL) on Type Approval for its marine products.
 Type Approval provides independent product verification that the product conforms to recognized industry quality standards, International Conventions and/or Marine Classification Society Rules, through a process of independent design review, sample testing and verification of production controls.
+Although we believe the marine sector has the potential to be a beneficial option for the vessel owners, we temporarily suspended our development efforts with respect to C30 microturbines targeted at this market in response to lower than expected revenue during Fiscal 2016 compared to Fiscal 2015.
+Management intends to continue with the next phase of development after we achieve profitability.

-Capstone continues to evolve our C65 Hybrid UPS product line.
-After having received the 2011 NOVA Award from the Construction Innovation Forum for the C65 Hybrid UPS Microturbine at Syracuse University's data center-labeled one of the greenest data centers in the world, Capstone's C65 Hybrid UPS system has continued development and has recent installations at Sempra in Monterey Park, CA and Capstone's own Data Center in Chatsworth, CA. The product utilizes Capstone's inverter electronics and controls technology to provide continuous power quality to meet the customer's critical load.
+Capstone's C65 Hybrid UPS product line has been evolving over the years.
+After having received the 2011 NOVA Award from the Construction Innovation Forum for the C65 Hybrid UPS Microturbine at Syracuse University's data center-labeled one of the greenest data centers in the world, Capstone's C65 Hybrid UPS system has continued development and has recent installations at Sempra in Monterey Park, California and Capstone's own data center in Chatsworth, California.
+The product utilizes Capstone's inverter electronics and controls technology to provide continuous power quality to meet the customer's critical load.
 The load inverter is connected through a central power bus to provide power from one of three available power sources including the utility grid, battery storage system, or microturbine generator.
 Power to the critical load is synchronized to an available utility grid to allow direct bypass of the critical load to the utility grid.
 This redundant functionality is provided in a single integrated package that can be scaled to a larger seamless power unit through Capstone's multipack feature.
 These units can also be combined with a heat recovery module or an absorption chiller to provide higher total output efficiency.
-Unlike current UPS products combined with reciprocating engines for backup, the low emissions Capstone Hybrid UPS product allows for continuous operation year round allowing customers the ability to receive a payback on their capital equipment investment.
+Unlike current UPS products combined with reciprocating engines for backup, the low emissions Capstone Hybrid UPS product allows for continuous operation year-round allowing customers the ability to receive a payback on their capital equipment investment.
+Although we believe the industrial UPS market has the potential to be a beneficial option for businesses that require constant supply of reliable energy, we temporarily suspended our development efforts with respect to C65 microturbines targeted at this market in response to lower than expected revenue during Fiscal 2016 compared to Fiscal 2015.
+Management intends to continue with the next phase of development after we achieve profitability.